 Problems with respected to the Research:

-The Journal is published from Geothirbhavan Pala, Kerala, India which was run by the well known Fr.
+The Journal will be published from Geothirbhavan Pala, Kerala, India which was run by the well known Fr.
 Geo Kappalumackal a psychologist and hypnotherapist who has donated it to the Carmelites of Mary Immaculate, Kottayam St. Joseph’s Province through Dr. Mathew Chandrankunnel CMI, his nephew, with the sole intention of researching further into mental phenomena, and consciousness and developing transformational techniques.
 The centre is called the Global Institute for Transformation of Consciousness and its official publication will be the International Journal for Transformation of Consciousness.
 The Institute will incorporate likeminded researchers and benefactors interested in the transformation of consciousness.
 Therefore the Institute may have branches in other countries.
 Ulf Sandstroem, Gunilla Hamne, Fredrick Praesto initiated the European Branch in Stockholm, Sweden.
-The Patrons of this International Journal are Dr. George Edayadiyil, Dr. Ernest Rossi, Dr. Bhaskar Vyas, Prof. Dr. Amit Goswami, Prof. Dr. Roy Kallivayalil.
-Rev. Dr. George is the Provincial of the Carmelites of Mary Immaculate, Province of Kottayam to which Geothirbhavan belongs.
-Dr. Ernest and Dr. Bhaskar have contributed yeomen service in popularizing hypnotherapy in the US and in India for developing transformation tools.
+The Patrons of this International Journal will be Dr. Bhaskar Vyas and Dr. Ernest Rossi who have contributed yeomen service in popularizing hypnotherapy in India and US and for developing transformation tools.
 I thank Dr. Vyas for conducting the first Fr.
 Geo Kappalumackal Memorial Lecture at Palai in March 10, 2010 and lifting this centre of healing and transformation to a national level.
 Through the introduction of Dr. Kathryn and Ernest Rossi to me, Dr. Vyas, has immensely helped the centre to achieve international height.
 It was Dr. Erik Mansagar, an Adler Psychologist who gave the second Fr.
 Geo Kappalumakal Memorial Lecture at Pala in 2012 and an internationally known author on how to improve your health by taking vitamins for the mind.(Body, Mind and Spirit: Vitamins for Your Whole Health) He is also serving as the adjunct faculty at Webster University, Geneva.
 Through his erudite lecture, Dr. Mansagar connected the centre with internationally known other centres of excellence caring for the mind and presented as gift, a good stock of excellent books, inaugurating the Library.
 Dr. C.R Mukundan, the Director of the Institute of Behavioural Sciences, Gujarat Forensic University, Gandhinagar is the leading researcher in framing the concept of this research.
 Dr. Klaus Itta, Basel Switzerland with whom I have discussed the idea of the Journal has whole heartedly supported its vision with his experience and expertise as a scholar and activist.
 Bestowing his erudition and benevolence behind this Journal, Dr. Mukundan has empowered us to venture into such an adventure.
 Jini.
-K. Gopinath is the executive editor and Fr.
-Thomas Mathilakath is the Managing Editor.
-They are indeed the two other staunch supporters for this project.
-It is Fr.
-Thomas Mathilakath who toiled for almost an year in order to achieve the Government Order for publishing the Journal.
+K. Gopinath, Fr.
+Thomas Mathilakath are the two other staunch supporters for this project.
 There are many others whom I wanted to personally thank for their creative contribution and empowering support in this creative endeavour.
 A host of well established researchers in the field of psychology, medicine, science, psychiatry, and religious leaders involved in consciousness research are blessing this endeavour with their expertise and good wishes.
 The objective of the Journal will be to link the researchers and activists so that new theoretical frames could be developed and communicated through the Journal and experimentalists could verify/falsify them and the knowledge on the interrelationship between body/mind or consciousness could be understood and transforming tools could be developed.

-A dummy of the International Journal for Transformation of Consciousness was released during the inaugural session of the 9th National Conference and Free Workshop of Society for Clinical and Experimental Hypnosis, on 25-27th October, at Jawahar Lal Nehru University, New Delhi, 2013.
-This International conference provided indeed an erudite ambience to witness the birth of the Journal that intends to connect researchers, scientists, medical doctors, psychiatrists, psychologists, administrators so that new theoretical frames could be developed and thereby transformational tools can be created, communicated and trainers could de effectively formed to influence and improve individuals and society.
+It is a great joy for all of us to launch this International Journal for Transformation of Consciousness during the inaugural session of the 9th National Conference and Free Workshop of Society for Clinical and Experimental Hypnosis, at Jawahar Lal Nehru University, New Delhi.
+This would be an erudite ambience to witness the birth of the Journal that intends to connect researchers, scientists, medical doctors, psychiatrists, psychologists, administrators so that new theoretical frames could be developed and thereby transformational tools can be created, communicated and trainers could de effectively formed to influence and improve individuals and society.
 The first copies of the Journal was given to the erudite scholar Prof. Dr. Shridhar Sharma MD, FRC Psy (Lond) the inaugural speaker of the Conference at JNU by Dr. Bhaskar Vyas who in turn officially released the Journal by giving a copy to Prof. Dr. Mukundan who was chairing the session.
 After receiving a copy, Dr. Mukundan spoke on the relevance of the Journal and congratulated Dr. Mathew Chandrankunnel and the team that would link the theoreticians, experimenters and the activists involved in the transformation of consciousness.
 Along with Prof. Sharma, Prof. Dr. Sudhir Shah MD, an eminent Neurophysician, from Gujarat, India, Prof. Dr. Enrico Facco MD specialist in Neurology and Clinical Hypnologist from Padua, Italy also supported the Journal by accepting to become its advisory board members.

 In this humble attempt of ours, many internationally reputed institutions and individuals whole heartedly cooperated and contributed.
 Some extended the support of their institutions for a collaborative effort with the Global Institute of transformation.
 Some sent their valuable contributions as articles.
 There are many others who extended their good will for this transformation process.
 So I thank all those who supported and encouraged us in this noble attempt of transformation.

-I humbly request your whole hearted support and blessings for this nascent Journal in its endeavour to maximize human potential, eliminate stress and frustration and thus create a holistic, hospitable and better world for human and all forms of life and the universe.
+I request all of your whole hearted support and blessings for this nascent Journal in its endeavour to maximize human potential, eliminate stress and frustration and thus create a better and more hospitable world for human and all forms of life and the universe.

 Editor in Chief